 Upon completing this program, you will have a solid understanding of machine learning and be able to implement a number of functions, such as data wrangling, feature engineering, EDA, feature selection, supervised learning, unsupervised learning, and decision trees.
 In addition, you will also get access to mentorship sessions that provide a high-engagement learning experience with real-world applications.
 You’ll also be eligible for membership into the Purdue Alumni Association.

-Simplilearn’s Applied Machine Learning Certification Program, in partnership with Purdue, is a smart investment for a rewarding and lucrative career in this quickly growing field.
+Simplilearn’s AI ML Certification Program, in partnership with Purdue, is a smart investment for a rewarding and lucrative career in this quickly growing field.

 Enhance your skill set and give a boost to your career with the Post Graduate Program in AI and Machine Learning.